PalakRajput/Kotlin-basics/src/main/Article.md

 ### Functions

-Functions are called first class citizen in Kotlin.
+Functions are considered first-class citizens in Kotlin.
 They can be passed as arguments, returned from the function and stored in variable.

 **main()** function is the entry point of a program.
 It is not necessary to put it in class as once it is compiled it